 Patients developing high-magnitude spinal curves or those who show a rapid and significant curve progression, often require a very aggressive surgery.
 More than 4,000 European adolescents undergo this procedure each year with the risk of long-term side effects.

 "Surgery corrects the curve deformity, but fuses the spine, eliminating its function.
 The long-term consequences of spinal fusion cause several complications," says Professor Carlos Barrios, director of the Institute for Research on Musculoskeletal Disorders of the Universidad Católica de Valencia, Spain.
-"Efforts are currently being made to find techniques that do not involve extensive to correct the scoliotic deformity, preserving the physiological range of motion of the spine.
+"Efforts are currently being made to find techniques that do not involve extensive spinal fusion to correct the scoliotic deformity, preserving the physiological range of motion of the spine.

 A high proportion of diagnosed patients are normally subject to mere observation, without receiving specific therapy.
 However, if the disease is diagnosed late or develops faster than anticipated, current medical practice only has treatments with brace or surgery, each one with its drawbacks".